-I’ve worked in dating apps for over five years (full disclosure, I work for Zoosk, a subscription dating app) and during that time I’ve written and given tons of advice to people who want to write thoughtful, genuine profiles that really show who they are.
+I’ve worked on dating apps for over five years and during that time I’ve written and given tons of advice to people who want to write thoughtful, genuine profiles that really show who they are.

 Here are some of the best Tinder bios along with some quick writing hacks to help you create a good profile, fast: